abundantRuby/STOCKBOT/README.md

 STOCKBOT is a comprehensive tool developed in python featuring three primary components: Buy Signals, Sell Signals, and the Individual Stock Screener.

 This repository contains in-depth documentation about STOCKBOT, providing insights into each of the main programs.
-Additionally, you'll find SP500 backtesting results derived from over 44,400 data points spanning from 2019.
+Additionally, you'll find SP500 backtesting results derived from over 44,400 data points since 2019.

 Happy reading!